 This will be determined on a case-by-case basis.

 If my parents went to an undergraduate or professional college, do I qualify?

 How do you define “first member in family?”

-This refers to the first generation of a family.
+This refers to the first person in the family or a person of the first generation of a family.
 Family includes adoptive and/or biological members of your immediate family.